20 open source DevOps tools: The ones to know

 Docker

-Docker is a set of tools for building and running software in containers.
+Docker is a toolkit for building and running software in containers.

 Initial release | 2013 |